 The South Dakota statutes and regulations do not expressly address the payment of wages using paycards.- 11/09/2015

-Amends section 50-2-103 of the Tennessee Code to authorize the payment of wages using a prepaid debit card provided certain conditions are met.
-Among other things these conditions require that employees also be given the option of being paid by direct deposit, receive written disclosure of applicable fees, and be able to make at least one withdrawal or transfer each pay period without cost for any amount contained on the card.
+Section 50-2-103 of the Tennessee Code authorizes the payment of wages using a prepaid debit card provided certain conditions are met.
+Among other things, these conditions require that employees also be given the option of being paid by direct deposit, receive written disclosure of applicable fees, and be able to make at least one withdrawal or transfer each pay period without cost for any amount contained on the card.